darkstar62/ha-sammy-the-siren/README.md

-A Home Assistant integration for controlling 3D printed air-raid sirens using the custom [Siren](https://github.com/darkstar62/siren) firmware through its RESTful API.
+A Home Assistant integration for controlling 3D printed air-raid sirens using the custom [Siren](https://github.com/darkstar62/siren) firmware through its WebSockets API.

-This is a first release and bound to have rough edges!
+This release is still early and bound to have rough edges!
 Feedback and contributions are greatly appreciated.
 If you find this project useful, consider giving it a ⭐star to show your support!

 ## Installation